KCR speaks to Oppn leaders over fight against NDA govt's anti-people policies | Politics

 - India

-The TRS president would "sharpen his efforts to safeguard the federal, secular and democratic values which are in danger in the country," TRS sources said on Friday.
+The TRS president, who reached out to to heads of non-BJP parties, including NCP's Sharad Pawar, TMC supremo and West Bengal Chief Minister Mamata Banerjee and her Delhi counterpart Arvind Kejriwal (AAP), would ''sharpen his efforts to safeguard the federal, secular and democratic values which are in danger in the country,'' TRS sources said on Friday.

 Rao, also known as KCR, is working towards exposing the NDA government, which is leading the country into an economic crisis, they alleged.